-Table 29 Configuration > Network > NCC Discovery
+Table 30 Configuration > Network > NCC Discovery

-LABEL DESCRIPTION Nebula Connectivity This field displays whether the Zyxel Device can connect to the Zyxel Nebula Control Center (NCC).
+LABEL DESCRIPTION Nebula Control Center Status Internet This field displays whether the Zyxel Device can connect to the Internet.
+Nebula Connectivity This field displays whether the Zyxel Device can connect to the Zyxel Nebula Control Center (NCC).
 Nebula Control Center Dis covery Setting Enable Select this option to turn on NCC discovery on the Zyxel Device.
 The Zyxel Device will try to discover the NCC and go into NCC management mode when it is connected to the Internet and has been registered in the NCC.
 If NCC discovery is disabled, the Zyxel Device will not discover the NCC and remain in standalone operation.
 Use Proxy to Access NCC If the Zyxel Device is behind a proxy server, you need to select this option and configure the proxy server settings so that the Zyxel Device can access the NCC through the proxy server.
 Proxy Server Enter the IP address of the proxy server.
 Proxy Port Enter the service port number used by the proxy server.
 Authentication Select this option if the proxy server requires authentication before it grants access to the NCC.
 User Name Enter your proxy user name.
 Password Enter your proxy password.
-Apply Click Apply to save your changes back to the Zyxel Device.
-Reset Click Reset to return the screen to its last-saved settings.